Parth2684/flexboxfroggy/README.md

 Flexbox Froggy
 =======

-Flexbox Froggy is a game for learning CSS flexbox.
-Check it out at [flexboxfroggy.com](https://flexboxfroggy.com).
+Flexbox Froggy is a game by Thomas Park for learning CSS flexbox.

 Read [this blog post](https://thomaspark.co/2015/11/learning-css-layout-with-flexbox-froggy/) for background on the project.